dortania/OpenCore-Install-Guide/installer-guide/mac-install.md

 ![](../images/installer-guide/mac-install-md/munki-process.png)

-* **macOS 11, Big Sur Note**: As this OS is quite new, there's still some issues with certain systems to resolve.
-For more information, see here: [OpenCore and macOS 11: Big Sur](../extras/big-sur/README.md)
+* **macOS 12, Monterey Note**: As this OS is quite new, there's still some issues with certain systems to resolve.
+For more information, see here: [macOS 12: Monterey](../extras/monterey.md)
-  * For first time users, we recommend macOS 10.15, Catalina
+  * For first time users, we recommend macOS Catalina (10.15) or Big Sur (11)
   * <span style="color:red"> CAUTION: </span> With macOS 11.3 and newer, [XhciPortLimit is broken resulting in boot loops](https://github.com/dortania/bugtracker/issues/162).
 We advise users either install an older OS(ie. macOS 10.15, Catalina) or find a 11.2.3 or older Big Sur installer
     * For education purposes, we have a copy provided here: [macOS 11.2.3 InstallAssistant(macOS)](https://archive.org/details/install-mac-os-11.2.3-20-d-91)
     * If you've already [mapped your USB ports](https://dortania.github.io/OpenCore-Post-Install/usb/) and disabled `XhciPortLimit`, you can boot macOS 11.3+ without issue
-* **Nvidia GPU Note**: Reminder to verify whether your hardware support newer OSes, see [Hardware Limitations](../macos-limits.md)

 This is going to take a while as we're downloading the entire 8GB+ macOS installer, so it's highly recommended to read the rest of the guide while you wait.